-Converge Rocky Mountain is part of Converge Worldwide, an international association of churches with historically Baptistic beliefs.
-To build a strong planting movement and an effective network of missional churches, planters are asked to formally join Converge Rocky Mountain as an affiliated church.
+Converge Rocky Mountain is part of Converge, an international association of churches with historically Baptistic beliefs.
+To build a strong planting movement and an effective network of missional churches, planters are required to formally join Converge Rocky Mountain as an affiliated church.
 We expect that our planters will freely inform their congregation about our movement of churches and participate with us in our shared mission to transform lives and communities in the Rocky Mountain West and beyond.

 6. What kinds of churches do you start?
 What models are used?

 The mission and the message of the church are unchanging and clearly communicated in the Bible.
 There are also principles and practices that set the boundaries for what a biblically healthy congregation looks like.
 However, models focus more on specific methodology and structure.
-CRM may contain a variety of models of churches including: house, multi-site, or attractional.
-We also work with like-minded, missional groups like Acts 29, Missio Dei, Saddleback and Northpoint Church.
+CRM may contain a variety of models of churches including: virtual, house, multi-site, or attractional.
 The model chosen is a function of what might work best in a given community, or target group, and fits the planter.

 7. What kind of training do you provide?

-CRM offers initial planter "First Steps" training.
-“Next Steps” training is designed for churches past their second birthday.
+CRM offers initial planter Multiply training.
 You will also have a Planting Coach who will meet with you formally on a monthly basis, in person, e-mail and by phone.
 Your coach will be trained and experienced in order to help you be your best as a planter, and plant effectively.
-Other training is available through a variety of conferences, national “Ignite” gatherings, online and through regional training events.
+Other training is available through a variety of conferences, national gatherings, online and through regional training events.